Captain-Kanak/portfolio/README.md

 ## 🚀 About The Project

 This portfolio website is a fully responsive, modern web application built to highlight my professional work and skills.
-It features sections like About Me, Skills, Projects, and Contact.
+It features sections like About Me, Skills and Projects.
 ## 🛠️ Built With

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)